• Recipes

 • 180 grams onion [1 large or 2 small-medium]

-• 300 grams vegan mince [fresh/frozen or rehydrated dried mince]
+• 300 grams vegan mince [fresh or frozen or rehydrated dried mince]

 • 1 tablespoon vegan Worcester sauce [or an extra tablespoon of soy sauce]

-• 400 millilitres vegan stock [use a beef flavour is available such as Oxo meat free beef cubes]
+• 400 millilitres vegetable stock [use a beef flavour is available such as Oxo meat free beef cubes]

 Add at end of cooking: